List of Malcolm in the Middle characters: Hal

 Hal, played by Bryan Cranston (151 episodes), is the father of the family.
 Though relaxed in his parenting when compared to Lois, Hal has shown that he can slide into a disciplinarian when confronted by the boys' bad behavior.
-He used to be like his sons, especially Francis, until he married Lois and she nurtured him.
-He comes from a wealthy family who resent his choice to marry Lois over Susan (an action also shared by Victor and Ida).
-Hal has a hard time making good decisions, which he often deferred to Lois.
-Despite the fact many of the neighbors hate his family and especially Lois, Hal blends in well with them.
+He was a rebel like his sons, especially Francis, until he married Lois and she nurtured him.
+He comes from a wealthy family who resent his choice to marry Lois over Susan (a sentiment also shared by Victor and Ida).
+Hal has a hard time making good decisions, which he often defers to Lois.
+Hal blends in well with his neighbors despite many of the neighbors hating his boys and Lois.
 He loves Lois more than she loves him, never even thinking about other women.
-He is also very scared of her, even more than the boys are, which is why he often bribes their sons to take the fall for his wrongdoings.
+He is also very scared of her, even more than the boys are, which is why he bribes his sons to take the fall for his wrongdoings.
 He is very devoted to Lois and willing to give the boys punishment they deserve that Lois gives them.
 Lois is usually head of the household and Hal is second-in-command.
 He is very neurotic and has a slight obsessive-compulsive disorder, and also enjoys unusual hobbies.
 Briefs are his underpants of choice.
-Hal is also a sex addict, as revealed in the episode "Poker 2" when Hal tells his friends he has sex 14 times per week.
-It is mentioned again in the episode "Forbidden Girlfriend" when Lois is taking medication and is unable to have sex for an entire week, and Hal has a hard time coping with this.
+Hal also has a loving and highly active sex life with Lois, as revealed in the episode "Poker 2" when Hal tells his friends he has sex 14 times per week.
+It is mentioned again in the episode "Forbidden Girlfriend" when Hal and Lois struggle to cope when Lois takes a medication and is unable to have sex for an entire week.
 It was also revealed that Hal was a chain smoker before quitting the habit.
 Hal's best friend is Abe Kenarban.
 Hal works in a lower management job in a corporation that he always hated.
-He used to be an executive and got demoted when he mouths off to his boss in the season 2 finale.
+He used to be an executive and got demoted when he mouthed off to his boss in the season 2 finale.
 Hal is usually seen driving a late 1980s to early 1990s Dodge Dynasty.